samueldosramos/dotfiles/README.md

 - [vscode.sh](install/vscode.sh) - create a symbolic link in the custom VSCode [setting.json](vscode/setting.json) and install some plugins.

 7. Create a directory called Projects in Home directory for projects and development.
-**Note**: After setting everything up and logging in to Dropbox, I usually delete the Mac Projects folder and create a symbolic link with the Projects folder I have in Dropbox:
+**Note**: After setting everything up and logging in to Dropbox, I usually delete the Projects folder in Mac and I create a symbolic link with the Projects folder I have in Dropbox:

 ```
 rm -rf ~/Projects/